mukesh-Guntumadugu/Research-MicroRTS-LLM/README.md

 Apply → Run
 Option C: get the latest repo from GitHub and go to the script [`RunLoop.sh`](RunLoop.sh).

+# to know who is the winner
+After the game ends, we can open the ResponseTimestamp(YYYY_MM_DD*).csv file and go to the "Score_in_every_run" column.
+If AI1 is Player zero P0 and AI2 is Player one P1, and p0 > p1, then Player zero is the winner; otherwise, Player one is the winner.
+We can modify the player in [`config.properties`](resources/config.properties)

 ## To Stop early
 Press Ctrl+C in the terminal; the script cleans up the running game and exits.